bcgov/data-publication/pages/dsg_staging_area.md

 ## STAGING AREA REQUIREMENTS

 + Accepted formats:
-   + ArcGIS File Geodatabases are required to be created in version 10.6 or earlier.
+   + ArcGIS File Geodatabases are required to be created in version 10.8 or earlier.
    + CSV
    + XLSX
-   + Shape File
+   + Shape File (currently accepted, but migration to a File Geodatabase is suggested)
 + Not accepted formats:
-   + Personal Geodatabases .
+   + Personal Geodatabases
 + Datasets should be directly in the hierarchy directory, not in a sub folder of its own
-+ Datasets should be in their final published form.
++ Datasets should be in their final published form
-+ Datasets in the Staging directories are for read only, i.e., no in-place editing.
++ Datasets in the Staging directories are for read only, i.e., no in-place editing
-+ Do not use the Staging directories for backing-up your datasets.
++ Do not use the Staging directories for back-ups, managing or analyzing data, or for operational data storage
-+ For formal archiving of datasets, please use your organization’s standards and processes.
++ For formal archiving of datasets, please use your organization’s standards and processes

 -----------------------------------------------------------